 The Templates section has a bunch of pre-made landing pages (and some content pages) you can pick from.
 These are all layouts that can be created within Beaver Builder.
 They’re great for getting design ideas or for getting a head start on a similarly-designed site.
 More details on how to use this below.

 Saved Modules and Rows

-If, during your building, you click “Save As” on any Row or Module settings, you’ll be able to refer back to those modules and rows – complete with content – in the “Saved” section.
+If, during your building, you click “Save As” for any Row or Module, you’ll be able to refer back to those modules and rows – complete with content – in the “Saved” section.
 This can be great for repeating similar content.
 You can also use “Global” modules and rows for content you want to update simultaneously across the site.

 Adding & Managing Content with Beaver Builder